evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ## Infotainment

-One type of sound system is available for the MG MG4 Electric Luxury.
+One type of sound system is available for the MG MG4 Electric Long Range.
 With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the MG MG4 Electric Luxury supports Android Auto and Apple CarPlay.
+Furthermore, the MG MG4 Electric Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 1 USB-C connections as standard.
 The models is equipped with 1 USB-A connections as standard.
 ## Lights